 You probably have some idea already of what conferences are relevant in your field.
 It pays to keep track of the conferences you might decide to attend and sign-up for notifications when they announce registration.

-I have subscriptions with the major Respiratory and Sleep Medicine professional bodies both in Australia and internationally, so that whenever they announce they are opening their meeting for registration I am aware of the relevant dates, can make a decision about my attendance, and get the lowest registration rate available.
+I have subscriptions with the major Respiratory and Sleep Medicine professional bodies both in Australia and internationally.
+Whenever they announce they are opening their meeting for registration I am aware of the relevant dates, can make a decision about my attendance, and get the lowest registration rate available.
 Even if you decide not to attend, the early notice is well worth it just in case you do.

-Another advantage of booking early is that many conferences run pre-conference courses on specific topics which often have limited availability, and these sessions tend to fill up early.
-Small group meetings and discussions throughout the conference might also sell out, so the sooner you are aware that registration has opened the better.
+Another advantage of booking early is that many conferences run pre-conference courses on specific topics which often have limited availability.
+These sessions tend to fill up early.
+Small group meetings and discussions throughout the conference might also sell out.
+The sooner you are aware that registration has opened the better.

 The final consideration is that many professional conferences offer a lower price for members.
 If you aren’t a member, check the member’s price and the cost of membership.
 If there is only a small difference and the other benefits of membership are of interest, sign up as a member and take the lower conference rate.